MrcSnm/D-Lang-on-Android/README.md

 ```
 - In the line of `-gcc=` you should put your Android NDK, mine was on that folder, but what you should search for is `toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android21-clang`

-After that, download the sample from the official wiki:
+After that, download a sample d program from the official wiki:
 ```sh
 curl -L -O https://raw.githubusercontent.com/dlang/dmd/master/samples/sieve.d